EvanBeal/EnchilADAs/index.md

 Throughout this datastory, you will have the opportunity to observe the links between different combination of ethnic groups prevalence and food categories purchased, guided by the main results we obtained, in order to establish some food purchase patterns that appear to be specific of certain ethnic groups.

-Following the common thread of our analysis based on the following pairs of features you will be able to draw your own conclusion on the examples that spark your curiosity:
+Following the common thread of our analysis based on the following pairs of features (white ethnic group and ready made food category, black ethnic group and fruits & vegetables food category, asian ethnic group and fats oils food category) you will be able to draw your own conclusion on the examples that spark your curiosity.
-- White ethnic group and ready made food category
-- Black ethnic group and fruits & vegetables food category
-- Asian ethnic group and fats oils food category

 ## Correlation analysis
 ### Correlation of ethnicities with food categories purchased in Tesco